-This guide has been written in conjunction with Franklins Group, a chain of sewing machine shops in the UK and distributors of JUKI sewing machines and overlockers.
+This guide to choosing and using an overlocker has been written in conjunction with Franklins Group, a chain of sewing machine shops in the UK and distributors of JUKI sewing machines and overlockers.

 Why might you consider buying an overlocker (or serger if you’re in the US)?
 The overlocker is a great companion to your sewing machine, especially if you are a dressmaker looking to bring your sewing up to a professional standard.
 They are a popular choice for sewing knit fabrics as the stitches produced have a lot of ‘give’ in them.